Last updated on February 13th, 2026 at 02:10 pm

 How to make your soil Alkaline

-The most important thing to know is that purchasing good store-bought compost and incorporating this with your native soil will lower or raise acidic or alkaline levels in the soil.
+The most important thing to know is that purchasing good store-bought compost and incorporating it with your native soil will lower or raise acidic or alkaline levels in the soil.

-Plant nutrition is needed for all plants, they need Nitrogen, Phosphorus, and Potassium.
-There are other nutrients and minerals that are needed but these are the most important.
+Plant nutrition is needed for all plants; they need Nitrogen, Phosphorus, and Potassium.
+Other nutrients and minerals are needed, but these are the most important.

 Test your soil information at New Mexico State University.